-Toll-like receptor 4 signal pathway was evaluated in differentiated macrophages exposed to silica at 2.5 mg/cm2.
+Toll-like receptor 4 (TLR4) signal pathway was evaluated in differentiated macrophages exposed to silica at 2.5 mg/cm.
 After 16 and 24 h, the mRNA expression level of TLR4 increased.
-Moreover, the protein expression level of TLR-4 and related MyD88/TIRAP pathway increased at 24 h.
+Moreover, the protein expression level of TLR-4 and related Myeloid differentiation primary response (MyD88)/Toll-interleukin-1 Receptor domain containing adaptor protein (TIRAP) pathway increased at 24 h.
 Release of IL-1b, IL-6, IL-10, and TNF-a was induced by silica exposure at 24 h.
 Pre-treatment with TAK-242, an inhibitor of TLR4 signaling, suppressed the release of the cytokines (Chan et al., 2018).

-Macrophages exposed to ZnO nanoparticles at 2.5 mg/mL for 24 h increased the expression level of TLR6 and MyD88, TRAF, and IRAK.
+Macrophages exposed to ZnO nanoparticles at 2.5 mg/mL for 24 h increased the expression level of TLR6 and MyD88, tumor necrosis factor receptor-associated factor (TRAF), and interleukin-1 receptor-associated kinase (IRAK).
 At 24 h, they also observed an increase in the mRNA and protein levels of the pro-inflammatory cytokines IL-1b, IL-6, and TNF-a.
-These results demonstrated that ZnO nanoparticles induced pro-inflammatory mediators by TLR stimulation and MAPKs activation (Roy et al., 2014).
+These results demonstrated that Zinc oxide (ZnO) nanoparticles induced pro-inflammatory mediators by TLR stimulation and Mitogen-activated protein kinases (MAPKs) activation (Roy et al., 2014).

-The pro-inflammatory IL-1b induced granulocyte migration and can be produced as a result of cellular detection of PAMPs.
+The pro-inflammatory IL-1b induced granulocyte migration and can be produced as a result of cellular detection of pathogen associated molecular patterns (PAMPs).
 Mice exposed to 2.5 mg/mouse of silica by instillation showed an increase of mRNA expression of pro-IL-1b in BALF at 6, 12, and 24 h post-exposure in a time-dependent manner.
 At early time points (1 h, 3 h, 6 h), there was an increase in the release of an alarmin (IL-1a) which indicates that the alarmin was released due to cell damage leading to cytokine production and an inflammatory reaction.
 Moreover, at 24 h, the levels of mature IL-1b and neutrophil accumulation in BALF increased.
 Neutralization or deletion of IL-1a reduced the observed responses (Rabolli et al., 2014).

 Epithelial damage can lead to the release of alarmins.
 In this stead, conditioned media from primary human bronchial epithelial cells (PBECs) exposed to thapsigargin was able to induce a pro-inflammatory response in primary human lung fibroblasts.
-PBECs were exposed to thapsigargin 20 mM for 2 h.
+PBECs were exposed to thapsigargin (a tumor promoter in mammalian cells) 20 mM for 2 h.
 After that, the cell culture medium was replaced, and cells were incubated for 24 h.
 At this time, the medium was recovered and used to culture lung fibroblast for 5 h.
-This conditioned media from epithelial cells damage contains the alarmin IL-1a, which induced increased gene expression of IL-6, IL-8, MCP-1, and GM-CSF in fibroblasts.
+This conditioned media from epithelial cells damage contains the alarmin IL-1a, which induced increased gene expression of IL-6, IL-8, MCP-1, and Granulocyte-macrophage colony-stimulating factor (GM-CSF) in fibroblasts.
 These responses were reduced with anti-IL-1a treatment (Suwara et al., 2014).

 Heijink et al. 2015 conducted a similar strategy to identify the relationship between DAMPs and pro-inflammatory mediator release after exposure to cigarette smoke (CS).
 Neutrophils treated with CS bubbled for 1 min, released high levels of HMGB1 as a consequence of necrotic cell death.
-The cell-free supernatant, which contains HMGB1, was used to culture human bronchial epithelial cells, and after 24 h it promoted the production of CXCL 8 by lung epithelial cells.
-Pharmacological inhibitors, such as 1-palmitoyl-2-arachidonyl-sn-glycero-3-phosphorylcholine (OxPAPC) and RAGE antagonist peptide (RAP), reduced the effect of CXCL8 release.
+The cell-free supernatant, which contains HMGB1, was used to culture human bronchial epithelial cells, and after 24 h it promoted the production of the chemokine (c-x-c motif) ligand 8 (CXCL8) or IL-8 by lung epithelial cells.
+Pharmacological inhibitors, such as 1-palmitoyl-2-arachidonoyl-sn-glycero-3-phosphorylcholine (OxPAPC) and Receptor for advanced glycation endproducts (RAGE) antagonist peptide (RAP), reduced the effect of CXCL8 release.